sami-badawi/shapelogic-scala/README.md

 # ShapeLogic Scala #

 ShapeLogic Scala is a simple generic image processing / computer vision library.
+It can run in GUI mode.

-Scala advanced type system makes in possible to write generic image processing / computer vision code, so the same code will work for Byte, Short, Float and Double.
+Scala advanced type system makes in possible to write generic image processing / computer vision code, so the same code will work for images based on numbers of type byte, short, float and double.

 A central idea is to have only one generic image class [BufferImage](https://github.com/sami-badawi/shapelogic-scala/blob/master/src/main/scala/org/shapelogic/sc/image/BufferImage.scala) and a [few traits and helpers](https://github.com/sami-badawi/shapelogic-scala/wiki/Image-Classes-and-Traits).

 ## Current Goals

 * Work well with Java image processing libraries like: ImageJ, BoofCV and OpenCV Java
-* Implement some image processing algorithms to check if the generic programming works well
+* Implement image processing algorithms to evaluate the generic programming operations
 * Port some algorithms from ShapeLogic Java
   * Vectorization
   * Feature extraction